thapawan/MMATCWE/README.md

 ### **For More Information**

-Contact [Your Name/Contact Information] for more details.
+Contact [Pawan Thapa/[Contact Information](https://geography.ua.edu/graduate-student/thapa-pawan/)] for more details.